MattGson/Gybson/README.md

 #### Auto-generated

 Gybson auto-generates a client from your database-schema.
-This means you don't have to defined complex types in code.
+This means you don't have to define complex types in code.
 You can get started using Gybson in 5 minutes.

 #### GraphQL optimized